mwangigikonyo/mwangigikonyo/README.md

 - 💞️ I’m looking to collaborate on projects that touch on renewable/sustainable energy, health, agriculture, commerce.
 - 📫 How to reach me mwangi gikonyo
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like art, craft & music.
-I believe code and metaphysics can work together.
+I believe code and metaphysics do work together.

 <!---
 mwangigikonyo/mwangigikonyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.